Robust Clustering with Normal Mixture Models: A Pseudo $\beta$-Likelihood Approach: Introduction

-\item Under noisy data, the proposed method appears to provide improved results in terms of the estimated misclassification rates and outlier detection compared to the TCLUST (which possibly represents the most popular robust and clustering algorithm currently in use in this area which has an easily implementable software) and the trimmed K-means methods.
-Along with the non-hierarchical methods like the TCLUST, trimmed K-means and K-medoids algorithms, we have also included one hierarchical clustering method, namely, MCLUST algorithm (Scrucca et al.~$(2016)$ \cite{mclust}) in our analysis.
+Thirdly, under noisy data, the proposed method provides improved results in terms of the estimated misclassification rates and outlier detection compared to the TCLUST (which possibly represents the most popular robust and clustering algorithm currently in use in this area which has an easily implementable software) and the trimmed K-means methods.
+Along with the robust methods like the TCLUST, trimmed K-means and K-medoids algorithms, we have also included the MCLUST method (\cite{mclust}) in our analysis which optimally selects the number of clusters unlike the others.
+However, we use the MCLUST method with fixed number of clusters (with uniform noise component) in this work.

-\item We further illustrate the usefulness of our proposed clustering procedure in image processing to identify differently colored (anomalous) regions from a colour image.
-With appropriately proposed additional refinements, our methodology is seen to outperform the aforesaid procedures also for this special application as illustrated through analysis of a real satellite image. \end{itemize}
+Finally, we illustrate the usefulness of the proposed clustering procedure in image processing to identify differently colored (anomalous) regions from a colour image.
+With appropriately proposed additional refinements, our methodology is seen to outperform the aforesaid procedures also for this special application as illustrated through analysis of a real satellite image.

 The rest of the paper is organized as follows.
 In Section \ref{section2}, we propose our algorithm along with the underlying theoretical formulations.
 In Section \ref{SEC:theoretical_result}, we present some of the theoretical properties of our estimators (discussed in a detailed fashion in the Appendices) and the behaviour of the influence functions is explored to justify the claimed robustness.
 A large scale comparative simulation study is presented in Section \ref{secsim}.
 Analysis of two real life datasets are considered in Section \ref{secrealdata} while an application of our method to image processing is provided in Section \ref{secimage}.
 Conclusions and future plans are discussed in Section \ref{secconfu}.
-Technical proofs and derivations of the theoretical results are presented in the Appendices.
+For brevity, technical proofs and derivations are presented in the Appendices.